ardasahiner/MusicGenerator/README.md

 Our web app allows a user to choose a genre and play midi files from that genre at the tempo sent to the server by the iOS app.

+**Note:** Be sure to install Python Midi for reading and writing midi files from python (found at https://github.com/vishnubob/python-midi)

 Team Members: Phillip Kuznetsov; Arda Sahiner; Kunal Gosar; Jaemin Kim.